 In this article, restaurant names are Highlighted.
-Highlighted and Underlined restaurant names are linked to articles in my Digital Research Library of Illinois History Journal™.
-Additionally, an alphabetical list of the Lettuce Entertain You Restaurants that I mention in this article are listed at the END of the article.
+An alphabetical list of the 62 Lettuce Entertain You Restaurants that I mention are listed at the END of the article.

 For years Melman did not get along with his father.
 "I would have worked somewhere else, but I didn't feel I had a lot going for me," he said.
 "I flunked out of college — well, I would have flunked out if I hadn't quit first — so I worked for my dad behind that cash register."